Manohar7730/E-Commerce_api/README.md

 # [E-Commerce API Project](https://e-commerce-oy6q.onrender.com/) <-- to view all products in JSON format

-A simple CRUD API for products built with Node.js, Express and MongoDB.
+A lightweight and scalable RESTful API for managing e-commerce products, built with Node.js, Express, and MongoDB.
+Deployed live on Render for real-time testing.

 ## Table of Contents